aukletio/Auklet-Client-C/README.md

 issues
 - Ability to define data usage restriction

-## Compliance

-Auklet is an edge first application performance monitor; therefore, starting with version 1.0.0 we maintain the following compliance levels:

-- Automotive Safety Integrity Level B (ASIL B)

-If there are additional compliances that your industry requires please contact the team at [hello@auklet.io][mail_auklet].

 ## Device Requirements

 Auklet's IoT C/C++ agent is built to run on any POSIX operating system.
-It has been validated on:
+If you don't see the OS or CPU architecture you are using for your application listed below, and are wondering if Auklet will be compatible, please hit us up at [hello@auklet.io][mail_auklet].

+Validated OSes:

 - Debian 8.6
 - Fedora 24